About EDS ECHO Pediatrics North America

 The EDS ECHO Pediatrics North America program is a virtual program for healthcare professionals worldwide, across all disciplines who want to improve their ability to care for children and younger people with EDS, HSD, and associated symptoms and conditions.

-The program is composed of nine sessions, each consisting of expert presentations and case-based interactive sessions delivered virtually via the Zoom platform.
-Each session is 1hr in length and is led by Dr. Sarah Schwartz and Constance O’Connor from Toronto, Canada.
+The program consists of expert presentations and case-based interactive sessions delivered virtually via the Zoom platform.
+It is composed of seven sessions, each consisting of expert presentations and discussion-based interactive sessions delivered virtually via the Zoom platform.
+Each session is 90 minutes in length and is led by Dr. Sarah Schwartz and Constance O’Connor from Toronto, Canada.

 What is Case-Based Learning?